WeBankFinTech/wxa/packages/wxa-compiler-stylus/README.md

     use: ['stylus'],
     compiler: {
         stylus: {
-            // enter your sass option here
+            // enter your option here
         }
     }
 }